simplisafe/git-all-secrets/README.md

 ### Note
 * The `token` flag is compulsory.
 This can't be empty.
 * The `org`, `user`, `repoURL` and `gistURL` can't be all empty at the same time.
 You need to provide just one of these values.
 If you provide all of them or multiple values together, the order of precendence will be `org` > `user` > `repoURL` > `gistURL`.
 For instance, if you provide both the flags `-org=secretorg123` and `-user=secretuser1` together, the tool will complain that it doesn't need anything along with the `org` value.
 To run it against a particular user only, just need to provide the `user` flag and not the `org` flag.
+* When specifying the `ssh` value to the `protocol` flag: one must have prepared the Docker container with a suitable ssh key.
+Refer to [scanning private repositories](#scanning-private-repositories) below.

 ## Demo
 A short demo is here - https://www.youtube.com/watch?v=KMO0Mid3npQ&feature=youtu.be